 Where Healing Begins and Growth Takes Root

-The ability to feel in control of your life isn’t out of reach — and you don’t have to get there alone.
-I’m Christina, a licensed therapist with two decades of experience supporting adults in the LGBTQ+ community as they navigate the complex terrain of trauma, identity, and self-discovery.
+The ability to feel in control of your life isn’t out of reach, and you don’t have to get there alone.
+I’m Christina, a licensed therapist with two decades of experience helping adults navigate the complex terrain of trauma, identity, and self-discovery.

-As someone who is part of this community, a Latinx Lesbian, I don’t just work with LGBTQ+ clients — I understand them.
-I understand the nuances of identity versus orientation, the difference between belonging and just existing, and what it means to move through a world that doesn’t always see you clearly.
-My practice is a space for all your “differents” — your intersections, your resilience, your pain, your power.
+As someone who is part of the LGBTQ+ community, I bring lived understanding alongside clinical expertise.
+I know how nuanced identity can be, how different it feels to truly belong versus simply exist, and how heavy it can be to move through a world that doesn’t always see you clearly.
+My practice is a space for all your intersections, your resilience, your pain, and your power.
+No part of you is too much or too little here.

-I specialize in recovery work — trauma and substance use —because I believe in the transformation that can happen when we stop moving around our pain and begin to move through it.
-Trauma comes in many forms — emotional, physical, life-altering, or simply the weight of experiences that have stuck with you longer than they should.
-My goal is to help you define what’s kept you stuck, take the power out of it, and clear space on your emotional shelf so you can finally breathe, heal, and succeed.
+I specialize in recovery work — trauma and substance use — because I believe real transformation happens when we stop moving around our pain and start moving through it.
+Trauma shows up in many forms: emotional, physical, life-altering, or as the quieter burdens we carry longer than we should.
+My goal is to help you name what’s kept you stuck, take the power out of it, and clear the emotional shelf space you need to breathe, heal, and thrive.

-There’s nothing more meaningful to me than witnessing someone reach a place of clarity, or watching a former client celebrate a sobriety milestone.
-Those are the moments I live for — when you realize you have what it takes to live without therapy because the change is real, the tools are yours, and the progress is permanent.
+Nothing means more to me than seeing someone find clarity or celebrating a client’s milestone.
+Those are the moments I live for, when you realize the change is real, the tools are yours, and your progress doesn’t just stick — it becomes part of who you are.

-Therapy with me starts with deep curiosity: about you, your story, your pain, and the parts of your life that feel stuck or unmanageable.
-I don’t walk ahead or behind — I meet you exactly where you are, and we move forward in lockstep.
-You define the pace, and together, we define the path.
+Therapy with me starts with deep curiosity: about you, your story, your pain, and the places where life feels stuck or overwhelming.
+I don’t walk ahead or behind; I meet you exactly where you are, and we move forward together.
+You set the pace; together, we chart the path.

-I practice from a place of profound respect for your agency.
-You’re the expert in your life — my job is to help you reconnect with that truth, and to push you when necessary so you can reach the goals that brought you here.
-Whether we’re talking through patterns of depression, exploring your internal self-talk, or unpacking long-held trauma, we’re always working toward one outcome: relief.
-A return to your own sense of power.
-A way to understand your triggers so they no longer control you — you control them.
+I practice from a foundation of profound respect for your agency.
+You are the expert in your own life; my role is to help you reconnect with that truth and to challenge you, when needed, so you can reach the goals that matter most to you.
+Whether we’re working through depression, unpacking internal narratives, or healing long-held trauma, our focus is always on one outcome: relief.
+A return to your own power.
+A shift where your triggers no longer control you — you control them.

-Recovery isn’t about “getting over it.”
-It’s about transforming the pain into something new — a scar, not a scab.
-Scars tell stories of survival, of movement, of power reclaimed.
-And I want you to be proud of yours.
+Recovery isn’t about "getting over it."
+It’s about turning pain into something new — a scar, not a scab.
+Scars tell stories of survival, movement, and reclaimed strength.
+I want you to be proud of yours.

 Christina Wade